History of West Virginia: Coal

 In the 1850s, geologists such as British expert Dr. David T. Ansted (1814–1880), surveyed potential coal fields.
 After the war, with the new railroads came a practical method to transport large quantities of coal to expanding U.S. and export markets.
 The actual mining was handled by a large number of small companies, funded by loans from local small banks.
 These small operations were too weak to challenge the railroads which controlled the local economies, nor the labor unions which demanded higher wages.

 In 1917 there were 583,000 coal miners in the U.S. Leading the way Pennsylvania had 174,000; West Virginia was second at 88,422, and Illinois third at 88,090.
 Wages in West Virginia mines were about 5% higher than the national average, and because of wartime inflation about 68% higher than in 1902.
 Employment in coal mining declined sharply from a peak of 130,000 in 1940, although output has gone up.
 In the 1970s, 45,000 miners worked in 1,350 mines operated by 900 separate companies.
-They were located in 36 of the state of the state's 55 counties.
+They were located in 36 of the state's 55 counties.

 By 2024 there were only 10,400 underground miners still at work in West Virginia.
 Large scale mechanization enabled the shift from underground to surface mining, which is much safer for the workers.
 Mountaintop removal mining (MTR) is a favorite method where the entire top of a mountain is bulldozed to access underlying coal seams by giant shovels filling huge trucks.
 The overburden is then placed in adjacent valleys, creating "valley fills" above ground.